ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Starting the game
 To start the game, randomly determine the first player.
-Each player shuffles their deck and draws 6 cards.
+Each player shuffles their deck, draws 6 cards, and starts with 20 life.
 Then, begin the first round of the game.

 There are no mulligans.